justinethier/cyclone/docs/Garbage-Collector.md

 ### Collector Trace

 This function performs tracing for the collector by looping over all of the mutator mark buffers.
 All of the remaining objects in each buffer are marked black, as well as all the remaining objects on the collector's mark stack.
-This function continues looping until there are no more objects to mark.
+This function continues looping until there are no more objects to mark:

+    clean = 0
+    while not clean:
+      clean = 1
+      for each mutator(m):
+        while m->last_read < m->last_write:
+          clean = 0
+          mark_black(m->mark_buffer[m->last_read])
+          empty_collector_mark_stack()
+          m->last_read++

 ## Mutator Functions